Some History: Why I Do This

 Today’s arcades (at least the modern ones) are full of gambling machines, large scale retro games, rehashed games from the early 3D, and blown-up mobile game ports.
 It’s a shame.

-My favourite games in the arcades were Rampage, Choplifter, R-Type, Street Fighter II, San Fransisco Rush, 1942, Ridge Racer, and Gauntlet.
+My favourite games in the arcades were Rampage, Choplifter, R-Type, Street Fighter II, San Fransisco Rush, 1942, Gauntlet, Ridge Racer, and Virtua Fighter.

 Retro Modding & Gaming

 I also enjoy spending my time reading about, repairing, modding, and configuring retro.
 This includes computer hardware, gaming consoles, A/V setups, and handhelds.
 I have a decent size collection of old Commodore and Tandy hardware, and I love gaming on older computers.

 My current project is getting my entire retro gaming console setup running through RGB SCART & Component Video, all available through an Extron matrix switch.
 It’s a long process of cabling and modding, but I’m nearing completion now, and can’t wait to enjoy the setup in it’s completed state.

 I spend as much time as I can retro gaming, and have been digging into the Master System, NES & TG16 libraries more than ever before.
 I am thoroughly enjoying the higher difficulty of some of these games, and the length of them allows me to slog through one in a day or weekend, and move onto another game.
 It’s seemingly a lost art in modern gaming.
 Modern games are rife with player retention tactics, through farming mechanics, achievements, and excessive open worlds.

 And finally, despite ripping on them in the last paragraph, I love modern PC games.
 I usually keep one online competitive game on the go at any given time, and Rocket League is the one that’s been holding my attention since late 2015.
 I’ve racked up over 2000 hours, and I’m currently a Champion II/III player.